 But it can go even further than this.
 If the store manager has an efficient process for on-boarding new staff – by using a chatbot, for instance – the joiner will be able to add value to the business from day one.

 First impressions are hugely important to a new employee.
-Often a joiner will make up their mind about their workplace within the first few days- according to this blog post, 69% of employees are more likely to stay with the company for at least 3 years if they have a good on-boarding experience.
+Often a joiner will make up their mind about their workplace within the first few days- according to O.C.Tanner, 69% of employees are more likely to stay with the company for at least 3 years if they have a good on-boarding experience.

 RPA can facilitate a new starter’s initial period by ensuring their details are correctly captured, new personas and email addresses are created for them and that equipment is ready.